-Inmate Food Service is contracted through CBM Managed Services.
-The kitchen at the Detention Facility provides all dietary needs of inmates housed in the Detention Facility and the Criminal Justice Services Division residential facilities.
+Inmate Food Service is contracted through Trinity Services Group.
+The kitchen at the Detention Facility provides all dietary needs of inmates housed in the Detention Facility.

 All meal plans are designed and approved by a registered dietitian to meet the needs of inmates, including those who require a special diet due to a medical condition or religious beliefs.
-CBM Managed Services provides full time kitchen staff who supervise inmate crews who prepare all meals according to the daily meal plan.
-Under the 2018 contract, inmates meals are provided at a cost of $1.33 per meal.
+Trinity Services Group provides full-time kitchen staff who supervise inmate crews who prepare all meals according to the daily meal plan.

-Inmate Medical, Mental Health and Dental Services are contracted through Correct Care Solutions.
-The healthcare staff at the Mesa County Detention Facility provide emergency, preventive, and chronic care for all inmates regardless of legal custody status.
+Inmate Medical, Mental Health, and Dental Services are contracted through NaphCare.
+The healthcare staff at the Mesa County Detention Facility provides emergency, preventive, and chronic care for all inmates regardless of legal custody status.

-Medical staff are on duty 24 hours a day, 7 days a week.
-Medical staff include registered nurses, licensed practical nurses, nurse practitioner, physician, dentist, licensed professional counselor, mental health clinicians, and medical assistants.
-Mental health staff are on duty 7 days a week.
+Medical staff is on duty 24 hours a day, 7 days a week.
+Medical staff includes registered nurses, licensed practical nurses, nurse practitioners, physicians, dentists, licensed professional counselors, mental health clinicians, and medical assistants.
+Mental health staff is on duty 7 days a week.

 Preventive and chronic care services, including dental care, diabetes care, and others are provided in-house by experienced medical staff.
 Radiology and laboratory services are available.
 Specialty services are provided off-site by community medical specialists when necessary.
 Specialty care is coordinated between the on-site medical director and the off-site specialists.